 Utilizing Your Good Score

 Credit cards for repairing bad credit don’t come with many benefits – you can’t expect any when you’re trying to dig yourself out of the dirt.
 But if you’re the owner of a good score card, you’re not only going to see an increase in purchasing power but in bonuses, rewards, and, most importantly, opportunities.
-Some of these rewards are refinancing rewards and cashback from purchases.
-Now, cashback is usually offered by merchants and retailers, but the lender offers them as well.
-Combine the two and you’re getting more than your money’s worth, literally!
+Some of these rewards include refinancing incentives and cash back from purchases.
+Now, cashback is typically offered by merchants and retailers, but lenders also provide it.
+Combine the two, and you’re getting more than your money’s worth, literally!

-You can use your new card to improve your credit to the extent that you didn’t think was possible.
+You can use your new card to improve your credit to an extent that you may not have thought possible.
 As your credit improves, you’re far more likely to get an increase in spending power, insurance and mortgage options, bonuses, rewards, and much more!
 The sky’s the limit when you have the best credit around.
 If your credit score is impeccable, you can apply for a no-limits card – which doesn’t limit your spending power at all.
 This might sound like a dream come true, but be wary.
 When people are given an unlimited spending credit card, they tend to get a bit carried away.
-Always be careful in your spending, and prepare for any upcoming loan rate.
+Always be cautious with your spending and prepare for any upcoming changes in loan rates.

 What is Considered a Good Score?

-There are a couple of factors that determine your credit score.
+Several factors determine your credit score.
 The most important of which is paying all your debts and loans off on time.
 Paying them on time will improve your credit score.
 Different banks and lenders have different approval standards.
-There is no general good score rule, but everything over 670 is considered excellent.
+There is no general rule for a good score, but anything over 670 is considered excellent.
 The credit score scale goes from 300 to 850.
-The former being considered abhorrent, while the latter is deemed to be excellent.
+The former is considered abhorrent, while the latter is deemed to be excellent.

-This three-digit score will determine if you’re going to get approved for a credit card, insurance, or personal loan.
-Your credit score is determined by the three major credit bureaus, which most cards report to.
+This three-digit score will determine whether you’re approved for a credit card, insurance, or personal loan.
+Your credit score is determined by the three major credit bureaus to which most cards report.
 Having a good score is integral to proper financial health and a better quality of life.
 Good scores have a substantial impact on numerous approval ratings and overall economic well-being.
 All that information can be used to get loans, mortgage approvals, and many insurance options.
 It also increases your chances of getting approved for more credit cards.

 RELATED: Fixing Credit Score